KareemZeair/KareemZeair/README.md

 I am a 4th year computer engineering student at Memorial University of Newfoundland.
 Continuously improving my skills and learning new ones is something I try to live by.
 I am currently improving my web development skills and learning about new technologies in this field.

 ### Current Positions:
+ - Software Developer Intern @ Verafin
- I am currently the director of co-op for the Engineering Society A at my university.
+ - Director of co-op for the Engineering Society A @ MUN.

  ### Interests:
  I am passionate about teaching and moderating hands-on workshops with previous experiences doing so.
 I love cooking, reading, and socializing.